I am Andrea Aylward, an experienced and professionally qualified counsellor and psychotherapist.

-The first change that occurs is in someone recognising that they need support and then taking the positive step of seeking that support for themselves.
+The first change that occurs is in someone recognising that they need support and then taking the positive step of making contact.
 The support I offer is in gently and safely assisting them to explore, challenge and change the things that are standing in their way.

 Therapy is also about developing positive mental health skills and strategies, in order to maintain long term health and happiness.

 My hope is to enable others to move beyond their challenges, reach their goals and enjoy more fulfilling lives.

 Call on 0770 823 8215 or email firstname.lastname@example.org